 If you get desperate, you can try to get them to do the official 5 Love Languages quiz.
 But it’s pretty crappy.

-Try each strategy one at a time and see which seems to tame the beast the most.
+Try each strategy one at a time and see which seems to prevent resentment the most.
 Since there are only five, it won’t take long.

 And doing the “wrong” strategies doesn’t hurt.